pi0neerpat/utm-actions-runner/README.md

 Like Tartlet for UTM- Continuously clones, starts, and cleans up a fresh Windows VM for GitHub Actions using UTM CLI.

-Tartlet is a powerful tool, but only supports MacOS and Linux VMs using Tart.
-I created this repo to provide the same local runner experience for Windows VMs using UTM.
+[Tartlet](https://github.com/shapehq/tartelet) is a powerful tool, but only supports Mac and Linux runners using Tart.
+I created this repo to provide the same experience for Windows runners on Mac.

-If you want to run a Windows github action runner on your Mac hardware, this is a good place to start.
+If you want to run Windows github runners on your Mac hardware, this might be a good place to start.

 ## Resources